-300.7.1 SHIFT SERGEANT RESPONSIBILITY
+300.7.1 SHIFT SERGEANT OR OTHER SUPERVISOR RESPONSIBILITY

-The Shift Sergeant or other supervisor shall review each use of force by any personnel within his/ her command to ensure compliance with this policy.
+The Shift Sergeant or other supervisor or other supervisor shall review each use of force by any personnel within his/her command to ensure compliance with this policy.

-Officers and supervisors will receive periodic training on this policy and demonstrate their knowledge and understanding (Government Code § 7286(b)).
+Officers, investigators, and supervisors will receive periodic training on this policy and demonstrate their knowledge and understanding (Government Code § 7286(b)).

-Subject to available resources, the Training Sergeant should ensure that officers receive periodic training on de-escalation tactics, including alternatives to force.
+Subject to available resources, the Training Manager/Sergeant should ensure that officers receive periodic training on de-escalation tactics, including alternatives to force.